 The Family and Medical Leave Act of 1993 (FMLA) guarantees up to 12 weeks of unpaid time off for certain employees to take care of a new child or a family member who has a serious medical condition.
 In general, to be eligible, an employee must have worked for at least 1,250 hours over the previous 12 months for an employer that employs at least 50 people.
 The employee is entitled to 12 weeks of unpaid leave if:

-The employee is unable to work because of his or her own serious health condition
+- The employee is unable to work because of his or her own serious health condition; or

 While FMLA does not explicitly allow employees to use this time off to grieve the death of a child or family member, an employee might be able to use FMLA leave if he or she develops a serious health condition – such as depression – as a result of the death.
 However, FMLA does permit employees to take leave for the death of a family member who died while on active duty in the military.
 There have been calls to add bereavement to the list of covered reasons for FMLA leave; the Parental Bereavement Act (HR 983) has been introduced in Congress several times in recent years but has not yet gained traction.